singnet/time-series-anomaly-discovery/README.md

 ```
 </p></details>

-## Publishing and Performing a Test Eequest
+## Publishing and Performing a Test Request Through the Daemon

-In order to publish or run services, we higly recommend you to see the [Sigularity Net Service Tutorial][singnet_service_tutorial] for a more detailed explanation about both processes.
+In order to publish, run services, configure and call the DAEMON, we higly recommend you to see the [Sigularity Net Service Tutorial][singnet_service_tutorial] for a more detailed explanation about those processes.

 ## Docker
 This project also provides a basic C++ service based Dockerfile to allow to build docker images ready to run this service.
 The command bellow can be used to build this image.